Skip to main content

 There are four good cause exemptions to retention for 3rd grade students who fail to meet the MOWR cut score.
 These apply if a student

-• Is an English learner or a limited English proficient student and has had fewer than two years of English language instruction; OR
+• Is an English learner or a limited English proficient student and has had fewer than three years of English language instruction; OR

 • Is in the process of a special education referral or evaluation and/or student has been diagnosed as having a significant reading impairment, including dyslexia; OR